 To put it simply, ignoring copyright rules is a very bad idea.

 Facebook’s strike-based policy essentially gives you three strikes and you’re out.
 Strikes occur when the copyright owner submits a takedown request for your video due to copyright infringement.
 After your third strike, Facebook can terminate your account, and you won’t be allowed to make new channels.

 Infringing on copyright can also get you into legal trouble if the copyright owner decides to press charges.
 Copyright infringement fines can be up to $150,000 per occurrence and you could even face jail time.

 WAYS TO HELP AVOID COPYRIGHT INFRINGEMENT ON FACEBOOK

 Even with legal clearance, there’s no guarantee that Facebook won’t automatically mute, block, or remove your videos if any content you use is suspected to be copyrighted.
 What you can control, however, is putting yourself in the best position not to get flagged.
 Below, we’ve listed some steps you can take to help avoid copyright infringement on Facebook:

 - Stream content that doesn’t include other people’s works.

 - Be original and plan ahead.

 - Have an alternative or backup plan in place if copyrighted material unexpectedly plays.

-Want to level-up your live video in a totally legal way?
-Try adding multiple camera angles, effects, and graphics with a free, 14-day trial of Switcher Studio.
-No credit card needed.
+Want to level up your live video in a totally legal way?
+Try adding multiple camera angles, effects, and graphics with a free 14-day trial of Switcher Studio.
+No credit card is needed.